keithstellyes/bfjit/README.md

 # bfjit
-A brainf**k JIT compiler, runs faster than Python :) (for Fizz Buzz and Hello, World!)
+A brainf**k JIT compiler, runs faster than Python :)
+(for Fizz Buzz and Hello, World!)

+Uses GNU Lightning for JIT